Built-in Functions

 lets you replace one value with another.

-So if the input data said:
+If the input data said:

 All work and no play makes jack a dull boy